open5e/open5e/source/monsters/tome-of-beasts/N/nichny.rst

-**Freedom of Movement.** A nichny ignores difficult terrain and cannot be entangled, grappled, or otherwise impeded in its movements as if it is under the effect of a constant freedom of movement spell.
+**Freedom of Movement.** A nichny ignores difficult terrain and cannot be entangled, grappled, or otherwise impeded in its movements as if it is under the effect of a constant :ref:`srd:freedom-of-movement` spell.
 This ability is negated for grapple attempts if the attacker is wearing gold or orichalcum gauntlets or using a gold or orichalcum chain as part of its attack.